-Made that stupid mistake of sending off your UCAS form and decided that you’ve applied for the wrong uni, the wrong course?
+Made that mistake of sending off your UCAS form and decided that you’ve applied for the wrong uni, the wrong course?
 Perhaps you’ve found out about a new course that you didn’t know existed that suits you down to the ground, or perhaps your uni choices are all that bit close to home.

-Before you do go into making any changes, make sure your new decisions are what you actually want.
+Before you go into making any changes, make sure your new decisions are what you actually want.
 Is it just that the university process is coming around quicker than you thought and you’re nervous as to what is going to happen next year regardless of your course or uni?
 Do you really even want to go to uni?
 Or have your ideas and interests changed from when you were first looking into courses and unis more than six months ago?
 Has a letter of confirmation from your chosen uni just confirmed the fact that this is not what you want to do?

 Talk to your teachers, friends and parents about your change of heart, and remember not to panic.
 There are a few ways out of your tricky situation, and you won’t need to take a year out from the UCAS cycle and start all over again.
 Furthermore, unis and admissions tutor are often quite accommodating to students which a change of heart.